ESTIA-Roboticadour/BluePoint/CameraAcquisition/README.md

 PylonC_v10.lib
 GCBase_MD_VC141_v3_1_Basler_pylon_v3.lib
 GenApi_MD_VC141_v3_1_Basler_pylon_v3.lib
-PylonDataProcessing_v3.lib
 ```

 ### Note
 If you have any problem with the lib during the compilation, check your libs folder.
-You are probably using a different version with different libs (eg: `PylonBase_v10.lib` or `PylonBase_v11.lib`).
+You are probably using a different version with different libs (eg: `PylonBase_v10.lib` can be replaced by `PylonBase_v9.lib` if you're using an older version).